Pujol (restaurant): Reception and recognition

 For Elle magazine, Kayla Webley Adler recommended visiting Pujol, suggesting that the restaurant contributed to the city's status as a "foodie mecca".
 A reviewer for Condé Nast Traveler described it is a landmark eatery in Mexico City.
 A writer from Fodor's called the experience "educational and hedonistic".
 A critic from Bon Appétit recommended visiting Pujol and its taco omakase.
 Leslie Yeh from Lifestyle Asia considered it a must-visit when in Mexico City.

 Mia Stainsby, writing for the Vancouver Sun, mentioned that she is usually not impressed by famous restaurants, but she felt contentment during her visit.
 She labeled the food as high-class and the ambiance as relaxed.
 However, she was indifferent to the lamb with mint mole and baby potatoes, finding it lacking in tenderness.
 Nonetheless, she recommended going to Pujol if it fits within the budget.
 Mariana R. Fomperosa of Milenio advising visitors to set aside expectations and hype when dining at Pujol.
 She found the food to be good but felt it was overrated.

 Felipe Soto Viterbo rated Pujol five out of five stars for Time Out, noting that it was unnecessary to recommend specific dishes, as the menu constantly changes and any dish might not be available when the reader visits.
 He emphasized that, despite the seasonal menu, Pujol "doesn't go out of style".
 Separately, Time Out ranked Pujol as the number one restaurant in its list of the top 23 restaurants in Mexico City.
 Arden Shore from The Infatuation praised Pujol's service, describing it as "warm and smooth", and suggesting that diners would leave "blissful and stuffed" at the end of their meal.
-Adriana Zehbrauskas, writing for The New York Times, highlighted the "light-filled dining rooms and open spaces" of the restaurant, which she said combine a casual, neighborhood vibe with an intimate atmospher.
+Adriana Zehbrauskas, writing for The New York Times, highlighted the "light-filled dining rooms and open spaces" of the restaurant, which she said combine a casual, neighborhood vibe with an intimate atmosphere.